camronCollinsworth/KnockKnockJokeEmailScript/README.md

 This will create the proper .env file for use with the script.
 Next, edit the file to contain valid information.
 Open in an editor and change the EMAIL value to the sender address, the PASS to the password of the sender's account, and the TO value to the intended recipient of the mail.

+Finally, run the script to send a single knock knock joke email:

+ $ python3 Main.py

 (NOTE!)